villagecomputing/superopenai/README.md

 ## Contributing

-`super-openai` is free, open-source, and licensed under the MIT license.
+`superopenai` is free, open-source, and licensed under the MIT license.
 We welcome contributions from the community.
-You can always contribute by [giving us a star](https://github.com/villagecomputing/super-openai) :)
+You can always contribute by [giving us a star](https://github.com/villagecomputing/superopenai) :)

 ## License

-`super-openai` is released under the MIT License.
+`superopenai` is released under the MIT License.
 See the `LICENSE` file for more details.